- We advise you to exercise a high degree of caution in Belize because of high levels of serious crime.

 Water-borne, food-borne and other infectious diseases (including HIV/AIDS, hepatitis, typhoid, cholera and tuberculosis) are prevalent with more serious outbreaks occurring from time to time.
 We advise you to boil all drinking water or drink bottled water, and avoid ice cubes and raw and undercooked food.
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 HIV/AIDS is a significant risk in Belize.
 You should exercise appropriate precautions if engaging in activities that expose you to risk of infection.

 Where to get help

 The Consular Services Charter explains what the Australian Government can and cannot do to assist Australians overseas.
 Australia does not have an Embassy or Consulate in Belize.
-You can obtain consular assistance from the Australian High Commission in Trinidad and Tobago for consular assistance.
+You can contact the Australian Government at the Australian High Commission in Trinidad and Tobago for consular assistance.
 Contact details are:

 18 Herbert St, St Clair

 Port of Spain

 TRINIDAD AND TOBAGO